MarcinOrlowski/laravel-api-response-builder/README.md

     $flight = App\Flight::where('active', 1)->first();
     return ResponseBuilder::success($flight);

-which would return model attributes (`toArray()` will automatically be called by Response Builder).
+which would return model attributes (`toArray()` will automatically be called by ResponseBuilder).
 The imaginary output would then look like this:

     {